sameer2800/Lightoj-Solutions/README.md

 	run the bfs twice, once from jane to every other location . insert all the fire into the queue at once and then run the bfs again.
+##Solution 1176 :

+	m guys ,6*n tshirts.
+	first m nodes are for m guys then next 6*n nodes  are for tshirts . suppose 1st guy can wear XL ,M  ,there are n XL nodes and n M nodes. so join the first guy node with all these 2*n nodes .similarly build the graph for all the guys . take a source and destination , connect source with m guys and connect all 6*n nodes (tshirts) with destination and run bipartite matching .

 ##Solution 1233 :